Legal Services For Every Phase Of The Business Lifecycle

 From Business Formation To Ongoing Business Support

-At Lerner & Weiss APC, our business formation attorneys continue to provide you all the support you need in order to help your business thrive.
+At Lerner & Weiss APC, our business formation attorneys have the knowledge and experience to continue to provide you all the support you need in order to help your business thrive.
 An overview of our services includes:

 - Drafting, filing and maintaining required operational documents.